psbanka/sql-messaround/README.md

 1. What is the purpose of a sub-select

 Pulling out a smaller portion of data to then reference in a larger select statement.
 Pulling a couple of different tables together to pull it into its own table to query against.

-The internet says: A subquery is used to return data that will be used in the main query as a condition to further restrict the data to be retrieved.
+The internet says: A sub-query is used to return data that will be used in the main query as a condition to further restrict the data to be retrieved.

 from the tutorial: "sub-selects are a convenient way of making your data available in different forms while keeping your database schema simple and well-organized"

-2. When is a subselect particularly useful
+2. When is a sub-select particularly useful

 What about our certificates table with a couple million rows?
 Maybe you could limit that?

 3. How does a sub-select optimize a query?